Honoring My Ancestors in Stone

 Who is buried in the Edwards tomb?
 It turns out members of the Edwards, Revere, and Lincoln families

-A search of Massachusetts Town and Vital Records via Ancestry shows that Paul Revere Jr. (1760-1813), firstborn son of the patriot Paul Revere, who married Sally Edwards (1761-1808) is buried at 7 Copp’s Hill; Jedediah Lincoln (1760-1820) who married first to Betsey Edwards (1765-1796) and second to Mary Revere (1770-1853), daughter of Paul Revere, is buried at 7 Copp’s Hill; and Amos Lincoln (1753-1829), a participant in the Boston Tea Party, who married first to Deborah Revere (1758-1797), daughter of Paul Revere, and second to her sister Elizabeth Revere (1770-1805) is buried at 7 Copp’s Hill.
-Sally and Betsey Edwards are certainly buried here and Deborah and Elizabeth Revere are likely here.
+A search of Massachusetts Town and Vital Records via Ancestry shows that Paul Revere Jr. (1760-1813), firstborn son of the patriot Paul Revere and husband of Sally Edwards (1761-1808), is buried at 7 Copp’s Hill; Jedediah Lincoln (1760-1820), who married first to Betsey Edwards (1765-1796) and second to Mary Revere (1770-1853), daughter of Paul Revere, is buried at 7 Copp’s Hill; and Amos Lincoln (1753-1829), a participant in the Boston Tea Party, who married first to Deborah Revere (1758-1797), daughter of Paul Revere, and second to her sister Elizabeth Revere (1770-1805), is buried at 7 Copp’s Hill.
+Sally and Betsey Edwards are certainly buried here, and Deborah and Elizabeth Revere are likely here.
 Mary Revere is buried in Hingham Cemetery in Hingham, Massachusetts.
-Ancestry tells us that Joseph Bragdon Edwards (1799-1852), my great-great-great grandfather, is buried at 5 Copp’s Hill.
+Ancestry tells us that Joseph Bragdon Edwards (1799-1852), my great-great-great-grandfather, is buried at 5 Copp’s Hill.
 This would be the same location but with the new tomb number.